WiolettaZajac/Global-Video-Game-Sales-Analysis-Tableau/README.md

 - Sales patterns varied across different regions.
 - Platform popularity changed significantly over time.

-## ⚠️ Challenges Faced

-During this project, I faced a few challenges that helped me improve my Tableau and data visualisation skills.
+---

+## 💡 What I Learned

+This project gave me more experience building dashboards in Tableau and helped me become more comfortable using interactive features.

+Some of the things I found most challenging were:

-- Learning how to build interactive dashboards using Tableau.
+- Learning how dashboard actions work.
-- Creating filters and dashboard actions that updated multiple visualisations.
+- Creating filters that updated multiple visualisations.
-- Choosing the most effective charts to present different aspects of the data.
+- Choosing the most effective charts for different types of data.
 - Turning historical sales data into meaningful business insights.

-By overcoming these challenges, I improved my Tableau skills, gained confidence in building interactive dashboards, and learned how to communicate insights more effectively through data visualisation.
+Working through these challenges improved my Tableau skills and gave me more confidence designing dashboards that are both interactive and easy to use.

+---

 ## 🎯 Skills Demonstrated

 - Data preparation
 - Interactive dashboard design
-- Dashboard actions
+- Dashboard Actions
 - Filters
-- Calculated fields
+- Calculated Fields
 - Data visualisation
-- Exploratory data analysis (EDA)
+- Exploratory Data Analysis (EDA)
 - Business intelligence

-- Business insight generation
+---

 ## 🚀 About This Project

-This project is part of my data analytics portfolio and demonstrates my ability to prepare data, build interactive dashboards, and communicate business insights using Tableau.
+This project is part of my data analytics portfolio.

-During this project, I learned how to transform historical sales data into interactive visualisations, apply dashboard actions and filters, and present insights in a clear and engaging way.
-I look forward to continuing to build projects using Tableau and other data analytics tools.
+It gave me practical experience preparing data, building interactive dashboards in Tableau, and presenting sales trends through data visualisation.

+---

 ## 👤 Author